-Our current results demonstrate the focused efforts of a strong management team and our commitment to delivering diversified financial services and products, high-levels of customer service, convenience and professionalism.
+This year's outstanding results again demonstrate the focused efforts of a strong management team, our commitment to delivering diversified financial services and products, high levels of customer service, convenience and professionalism.
 In the years ahead, we will focus on maintaining conservative lending protocols, improving operating efficiencies and building long-term value for our shareholders.
 Our employees and board members are hard-working and dedicated and we could not ask for a better team.
-I also truly appreciate our customers for their continuing partnership and our shareholders for entrusting us with their capital.
-We continue to build upon the accomplishments of the past and continue our momentum into 2019 with another prosperous year.
+I truly appreciate our customers for their continuing partnership and our shareholders for entrusting us with their capital.
+We continue to build upon the accomplishments of the past and look forward to keeping up the momentum into 2021 with another prosperous year.